Michaelm999/Project-4-server/README.md

 # Technologies Used

-This app was made out of HTML, React.js, Express, and CSS.
+This app was made out of HTML, React.js, Express, MongoDB, Node.js and CSS.

 --